kbroman/Tools4RR/outline.md

 - Use relative paths (`../blah`) not absolute paths (`/users/blah`)
 - Softlinks (and hardlinks?)
 - Need to agree on directory structure and file naming conventions
+- separate raw data (untouched) from derived data and summaries
+- stages for clean data?
+- How to divvy up tasks and know who did what?
+- How to handle the case that a contributor refuses to learn version control?

 ---